Podcasting can be overwhelming when you’re getting started so we’ve created this guide to walk you through that process.

-Whether your main goal for starting a podcast is to make money, have conversations with interesting people, or share your opinions on a given topic, this guide will walk you through proven examples to take your podcast from an idea to something worth listening to.
-I’m also going to answer these common questions:
+Whether your main goal for starting a podcast is to make money, have conversations with interesting people, or share your opinions on a given topic, we’ll share proven examples to take your podcast from an idea to something worth listening to.

 - Is it too late to start a podcast?

 - Should I get a co-host for my podcast?